kbmcconnell/PersonalPrivacyGuide/README.md

   - this [Wired guide](https://www.wired.com/story/how-to-stop-your-data-from-being-used-to-train-ai/) is a good place to start
 - never provide personal information to AI tools like ChatGBT
 - disable unused AI features on your devices

-- host your own local installation of an LLM
+Consider hosting your own local installation of an LLM.
+The benefit of hosting an LLM locally is that all of your interactions are saved locally and not sent to some tech giant.
   - [LM Studio](https://lmstudio.ai/) is an excellent option for most people
   - Mac users can try [Docker Model Runner](https://docs.docker.com/ai/model-runner/)(still in beta)
   - for more technically advanced users, consider something directly from [Hugging Face](https://huggingface.co/)